Vermont

 Provide sports physical exams?
 Y

-Provide provide return to play exams (including concussion protocol) for sports participation?
+Provide return to play exams (including concussion protocol) for sports participation?
 N/A

 Perform US Department of Transportation exams?
 Y1